FAQ

 • System integrators and BSP authors.
 Silicon vendors and consultancies shipping board support, looking for a clean place to publish units alongside others.

 We pay most attention to the first group; when [yoe] makes their day faster, the rest tends to follow.
-We are not targeting deep-compliance, frozen-SDK shops — Yocto remains the right choice there.
+We are not targeting deep-compliance, frozen-SDK shops, or teams of 1000s of engineers. — Bazel or Yocto may remain the right choice there.

 Apache 2.0, intentionally.
 The aim is closer to Zephyr than to a startup exit: a vendor-neutral project that multiple companies depend on, contribute to, and ship products with.
 Concretely: